ProjectLibertyLabs/gateway/docs/src/Fundamentals/Architecture.md

 ### Hooking Up All the Microservices

 Gateway is designed to support a modular and microservices-based approach.
-Each service (e.g., Account Service, Graph Service, Content Publishing Service) operates independently but can interact through well-defined APIs.
+Each service (e.g., Account Service, Content Publishing Service) operates independently but can interact through well-defined APIs.

 ### Here is Where Your Custom Code Goes!